DOCGroup/ACE_TAO/README.md

 ### Release branches

-ATCD currently has a primary release branch of master and a maintenance branch used by Red Hat JBoss.
+ACE/TAO currently has a primary release branch of master.
 In future further release branches may be created. (e.g. for maintenance purposes).
 Work should never be committed directly to a release branch; topic branches should always be used for work, and these topic branches should be merged in.

 ### Topic branches

 Some of the biggest features of git are speed and efficiency of branching, and accuracy of merging.
 As a result, best practices involve making frequent use of branches.
 Creating several topic branches a day, even, should not be considered excessive, and working on several topic branches simultaneously again should be commonplace.

 [Chapter 3, Section 4](http://progit.org/book/ch3-4.html) of Pro Git has a detailed discussion of topic branches.
-For ATCD, it makes sense to create a topic branch and name it after the Bugzilla it corresponds to. (if it doesn't correspond to a Bugzilla, a simple but descriptive name should be used).
+For ACE/TAO, it makes sense to create a topic branch and name it after the Bugzilla it corresponds to. (if it doesn't correspond to a Bugzilla, a simple but descriptive name should be used).

 #### Topic Branches Affecting More Than One Release Branch